 In 1993, Oshea Israel was a teenager in Minneapolis, Minnesota.
 One night at a party Oshea got into a fight, which ended when he shot and killed Laramiun Byrd.

-At StoryCorps he spoke with Mary Johnson, the mother of the man he killed.
+At StoryCorps he spoke with Mary Johnson-Roy, the mother of the man he killed.

-Mary Johnson founded From Death to Life, an organization that supports mothers who have lost children to homicide, and encourages forgiveness between families of murderers and victims.
+Mary Johnson-Roy founded From Death to Life, an organization that supports mothers who have lost children to homicide, and encourages forgiveness between families of murderers and victims.

 Click here for the transcript.

-Oshea Israel (OI): And he became human to me.
+Oshea Israel: And he became human to me.
 You know, when I met you it was like, ok, this guy, he’s real.
-And then, when it was time to go, you broke down and started shedding tears.
-The initial thing to do was just try and hold you up as best I can--just hug you like I would my own mother.
+And then, when it was time to go, you broke down and started shedding tears and, the initial thing to do was just try and hold you up as best I can--just hug you like I would my own mother.

 MJ: After you left the room, I began to say: "I just hugged the man that murdered my son."
 And I instantly knew that all that anger and the animosity, all the stuff I had in my heart for 12 years for you--I knew it was over, that I had totally forgiven you.

 OI: As far as receiving forgiveness from you--sometimes I still don't know how to take it because I haven't totally forgiven myself yet.
-It’s something that I’m learning from you – I won’t say that I have learned yet – because it’s still a process that I’m going through.
+It’s something that I’m learning from you.

 MJ: I treat you as I would treat my son.
 And our relationship is beyond belief.
 We live next door to one another.